hir0github/ChuckNorris/README.md

 # Tinder with Chuck!

-A Flutter mobile IOS/Android application.
+A Flutter mobile Android application.

 Random picture and joke of Chuck Norris using Google API (https://serpapi.com/) for picture and ChuckNorris.io (https://api.chucknorris.io/) for joke.
 You can click at ThumbsUp button to generate next joke and image.